freeCodeCamp-2025-Summer-Hackathon/OpenShelf/README.md

      npm run dev
      ```

-7. **Access the application:**
+7. **Access the application**
-   - Open your web browser and go to `http://localhost:3000` for the frontend.
+   - Open your web browser and go to [http://localhost:3000](http://localhost:3000) for the frontend.
-   - The backend API will be available at `http://localhost:8000/api/`.
+   - The backend API will be available at [http://localhost:8000/api/](http://localhost:8000/api/).
 More at [OpenShelf API documentation](backend/README.md).

 ---

 <div align="center">
    This project is part of the <strong>freeCodeCamp 2025 Summer Hackathon</strong>, created by <strong>Team Lavender</strong>.
 </div>